frankstepanski/fullstack-coding-bootcamp/frontend/7-Next/README.md

 }
 ```

-#### Dynamic Data Fetching or Server-side Rendering (SSR)
+#### Dynamic Data Fetching (aka Server-side Rendering SSR)

+  - Data is fetched on each request.
+  - This method is useful for pages that require real-time data (eg. shopping cart, user dashboard, etc).
+  - There is no caching of data.
+Performance can be slower than SSG or ISR.

   This request should be re-fetched on every request.

 ```javascript
 async function fetchData() {